Search: 3561 results

 Then the men of Israel marched out for the battle against Benjamin, and the men of Israel took up positions against them [for] battle at Gibeah.

-But the people, the men of Israel, took courage, and again formed the battle line in the same place where they had formed it on the first day.
+But the Israelite army rallied and again took their battle positions in the same place where they positioned themselves on the first day.

 And the {Israelites} went up against the descendants of Benjamin on the third day, and they took up positions against Gibeah as before.